inkarkat/vim-CursorLineCurrentWindow/README.md

 USAGE
 ------------------------------------------------------------------------------

-    Globally enable 'cursorline' in your vimrc via :set cursorline
+    Globally enable 'cursorline', 'cursorcolumn' and/or 'wincolor' in your vimrc; e.g.
+        :set cursorline cursorcolumn
-    After sourcing this plugin, 'cursorline' will only be active for the current window.
-So with multiple split windows, only one of them, the one where the cursor is in, will have the 'cursorline'.
+    After sourcing this plugin, the option(s) will only be active for the current window.
+So with multiple split windows, only one of them, the one where the cursor is in, will have 'cursorline' and 'cursorcolumn' enabled.

     Disable cursorline for the current window via:
         :setlocal nocursorline